numpy/numpy/doc/source/f2py/python-usage.rst

 data have attributes referring to data objects.

-All ``fortran`` type objects have an attribute ``_cpointer`` that contains a ``PyCapsule`` referring to the C pointer of the corresponding Fortran/C function or variable at the C level.
+All ``fortran`` type objects have an attribute ``_cpointer`` that contains a :c:type:`PyCapsule` referring to the C pointer of the corresponding Fortran/C function or variable at the C level.
 Such ``PyCapsule`` objects can be used as callback arguments for F2PY generated functions to bypass the Python C/API layer for calling Python functions from Fortran or C. This can be useful when the